A rooftop pool

 The showcase of Campania craftsmanship.

 The Royal Shopping Gallery is a permanent area showcasing Italian-made products and making the hotel a dynamic place of city life.
-Exhibition areas where the top artisans from Campania showcase their art: the watches of the antique Maison Brinkmann, the beautiful coral by Ascione, the innovative collections by Gemellidapolso di Cristiano Barbarulo, the renowned leather gloves by Mario Portolano, accessories by Bijoux de Capri, the couture creations by M. Cilento & F.llo, original products by Macrì Segni Creativi, the selection of pipes, cigars and leather accessories by Tabaccheria Sisimbro, the clothes of the Ombelico boutique and the prestigious French Champagne G.H.
+Exhibition areas where the top artisans from Campania showcase their art: the jewels Kina, the watches of the antique Maison Brinkmann, the beautiful coral by Ascione, the innovative collections by Gemellidapolso di Cristiano Barbarulo, the renowned leather gloves by Mario Portolano, accessories by Bijoux de Capri, the couture creations by M. Cilento & F.llo, original products by Macrì Segni Creativi, the selection of pipes, cigars and leather accessories by Tabaccheria Sisimbro, the clothes of the Ombelico boutique and the prestigious French Champagne G.H.
 Mumm.

 Small pets are allowed